Research from spatial repellent trial in Syria published in BMC Medicine journal

 Poor sanitation, extreme heat, inadequate health services, ongoing population movement and reduced humanitarian aid mean the risk of leishmaniasis outbreaks has never been higher.

-The large-scale campaign in collaboration with Grand Challenges Canada and SC Johnson aims to distribute 100,000 Guardian spatial repellents by the end of August, focussing on protecting children, pregnant women, elderly people, and those with chronic illnesses.
+A large-scale campaign in collaboration with Grand Challenges Canada and SC Johnson aimed to distribute 100,000 Guardian spatial repellents by the end of August 2025, focussing on protecting children, pregnant women, elderly people, and those with chronic illnesses.
+So far, 99,115 Guardian spatial repellents have been delivered reaching 16,824 households in Internally Displaced Person camps in North-West Syria, where thousands of families face threats from various disease transmitting vectors, including sandflies.

 This work was supported by Grand Challenges Canada.
-Grand Challenges Canada is funded by the Government of Canada and is dedicated to supporting Bold Ideas with Big Impact®.
+Grand Challenges Canada is funded by the Government of Canada and the Government of the United Kingdom of Great Britain and Northern Ireland acting through the Foreign, Commonwealth & Development Office.